 Changes in your immune system (immune reconstitution syndrome) can happen when you start taking HIV medicines.
 Your immune system may get stronger and begin to fight infections that have been hidden in your body for a long time.
 Tell your doctor right away if you start having new symptoms after starting your HIV medicine.

 Changes in body fat can happen in people who take antiretroviral therapy.
 The exact cause and long-term health effects are not known.

-Increased bleeding in people with hemophilia has occurred in some people taking protease inhibitors, including NORVIR.
+Increased bleeding has occurred in some people with hemophilia who take protease inhibitors, including NORVIR.